Amalie Sophie Holstein

-Amalie Sofie Holstein (1748-1823), was a Danish noblewoman and courtier, known for her love life and unconventional life style, known in history as one of the Three Graces of the Danish royal court.
+Countess Amalie Sofie von Holstein née von Buchwaldt (1748-1823), was a Danish noblewoman and courtier of German origin, known for her love life and unconventional life style, known in history as one of the Three Graces of the Danish royal court.

 Life

-She was the daughter of Schack von Buchwald til Johannisdorff and Eleonora Elisabet von Plessen.
-She married courtier Count Ulrik Adolf Holstein in 1763.
+She was the daughter of Schack von Buchwaldt-Johannisdorff (1705–1770) and his first wife, Eleonora Elisabet von Plessen-Basthorst.
+She married courtier Count Ulrik Adolf von Holstein in 1763.

 In 1765 her spouse was appointed ambassador to Berlin, however during a court ball she convinced the king to appoint another to the post because she did not wish to leave Denmark.
 Influencing government policy in this manner was regarded as a scandal.
-As a result the king appointed her spouse to a post in the Danish countryside, which reportedly they both found a less than pleasing place to reside.
+As a result, the king appointed her spouse to a post in the Danish countryside, which reportedly they both found a less than pleasing place to reside.

-She was a cousin of Ida Hedevig Moltke, and her relative Charlotte Elisabeth Henriette Holstein served as the chief lady-in-waiting to queen Caroline Matilda.
+She was a cousin of Ida Hedevig von Moltke, and her relative Charlotte Elisabeth Henriette von Holstein served as the chief lady-in-waiting to queen Caroline Matilda.
 Upon the recommendation of the queen's friend Christine Sophie von Gähler, her spouse was given a political post by the queen's lover Johann Friedrich Struensee in 1770, which made it possible for the pair to return to court, and Amalie Sofie Holstein became a leading member of court life.
-Together with the baroness Anna Sofie Bülow and countess Christine Sophie von Gähler, she became known as one of the Three Graces of the Danish royal court.
+Together with the Baroness Anna Sofie von Bülow and Countess Christine Sophie von Gähler, she became known as one of the Three Graces of the Danish royal court.